 It's important to note that Greater Boston Urology performed the first HIFU treatment in all of New England, and it's only been done in a few centers across the United States.

-Q: After the HIFU treatment, what’s the follow-up procedure?
+After the HIFU treatment for prostate cancer, what's the follow-up procedure?

 GBU: In general, we check the patient's PSA every three months, and I encourage each patient to have a biopsy in a year to see if there's any residual cancer.
 Recent long-term studies suggest a 95% cure rate in those patients who have been re-biopsied.
 And if the HIFU treatment failed, for whatever reason, patients can have another HIFU treatment, which is unusual (it's rare that a treatment can be "repeated").
 Luckily, it's a very tiny percentage of patients who will fail the treatment.